Be Nine Stone!

 Wish me luck.
 What would be on your Bucket List?

 Joe's adventures on the trail.
-Backpacking and hiking with my human dad.
+Backpacking, hiking and town walks with my human dad.

 explore the world through our camera lens